-The Grantee will respond to DWR's reporting and compliance requirements associated with the grant administration and will coordinate with the project manager responsible for implementing the project contained in this Agreement.
+The Grantee will respond to DWR's reporting and compliance requirements associated with the grant administration.
+The Grantee will complete Local Project Sponsor Agreements and will coordinate with the project managers and staff of the Local Project Sponsor responsible for implementing the projects contained in this agreement.